SvenTiigi/SwiftKit/README.md

 ```bash
 $ swiftkit update
 ```
-> The `update` command will only work if SwiftKit was installed via either Mint 🌱 or Homebrew 🍺
+> The `update` command will only work if SwiftKit is installed via either Mint 🌱 or Homebrew 🍺

 ## Usage 👨‍💻